OrangeTech-Melissa/Matomo-Plugin-RebelNotifications/README.md

-# Matomo RebelNotifications Plugin
+# Matomo Rebel Notifications Plugin

-With an API-first approach with RebelNotifications you could easily automate notifications in your Matomo-instances.
-You could also display many Notifications at once, use HTML with notifications, etc.
+With an API-first approach with Rebel Notifications you could easily automate notifications in your Matomo-instances.
+You could also display many notifications at once, use HTML with notifications, etc.

 ## What is Rebel?

-RebelMetrics is Matomo on super charged batteries from Digitalist Open Cloud.
-Please contact us if you are interested for a free month of our RebelMetrics - we offer this to organizations and companies.
+Rebel is short for RebelMetrics.
+RebelMetrics is Matomo on super charged batteries from Digitalist Open Cloud, with preconfigured dashboards, SQL-lab and more.
+We offer 1 month free trial for organizations and companies.
+If you are interested, email us at <cloud@digitalist.com> to book a demo.

 ## Description

-With RebelNotifications you can add notifications to your users, with a range of settings:
+With Rebel Notifications you can add notifications to your users, with a range of settings:

 - Type of notification
+- Use HTML (links, images etc.)
 - Priority
-- Show between dates
 - Etc.

+Rebel Notifications are using the built in Notifications in Matomo and adds a UI to it to create custom notifications.

 ## Inspiration